NBouteldja/KidneySegmentation_Histology/README.md

 # KidneySegmentation_Histology
-Python code used to train and evaluate segmentation networks for renal histopathological analysis:
+Python code used to train and evaluate segmentation networks for renal histopathological analysis.<br>
-* training.py --model --setting --epochs --batchSize --lrate --weightDecay
-Script is used to train and possibly evaluate a segmentation network
-* getPredictionForBigPatch.py
-Script is used to compute predictions including all pre- and postprocessing steps within a specified WSI.
 # Installation
 1. Clone this repo using [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git):<br>
 ```